Mongol conquest of Anatolia: Köse Dağ

 The Mongolian army chases the Seljuks at the battle of Köse Dağ in 1243.

-The Seljuk Sultan made an alliance with all nations surrounding him.
+The Seljuk Sultan made an alliance with all the nations surrounding him.
 The King of Armenian Kingdom of Cilicia promised him to send a contingent; however, it is not certain they really engaged in his struggle with the Mongols.
 Kaykhusraw received the military support from the Empire of Trebizond and the Ayyubid Sultan at Aleppo, and the Frankish mercenaries participated in the campaign.
 Because of little reliable information, it is difficult to measure the opposing troops.
 But the Seljuk force was larger than the Mongols.

 Kaykhusraw advanced from Konya some 200 mi up to Köse Dağ.
-The Mongolian army entered the area in June 1243 and awaited the march of the Seljuks and their allies.
+The Mongol army entered the area in June 1243 and awaited the march of the Seljuks and their allies.
 The early stage of the battle was indecisive.
 The Sultan's forces suffered the greater casualties and he decided to withdraw at night.
 Pursuing him, Baiju received the submission of Arzenjan (Erzincan), Divriği and Sivas en route.

 The Mongols set up their camp near Sivas.
 When the Mongols penetrated into Kayseri, it chose to resist them.
 After a short resistance, it fell to the invaders.
-Hearing of the disaster at Köse Dağ, Hethum I of Armenian Kingdom of Cilicia quickly made his peace with the Mongols in 1243 and sent his brother Sembat to the Mongol court of Karakorum in 1247 to negotiate an alliance with the Mongolian Emperor Güyük.
+Hearing of the disaster at Köse Dağ, Hethum I of Armenian Kingdom of Cilicia quickly made his peace with the Mongols in 1243 and sent his brother Sembat to the Mongol court of Karakorum in 1247 to negotiate an alliance with the Mongol Khagan Güyük.

 Peace of Sivas

 The control of the Mongol Empire over Anatolia in 1265.

 Kaykhusraw sent a delegation headed by his vizier to Baiju, realizing the further resistance would only produce a great disaster.
 Baiju offered terms based on resubmission and the Sultan was undertaken to pay a tribute tax every year in gold, silk, camel and sheep of uncertain quantities.
 However, the Turkish realm that had been taken by the military force remained occupied by the Mongols.
 Almost half of the Sultanate of Rum became an occupied country.
-The Empire of Trebizond became subject to the Mongolian Qaghan, fearing of the potential punitive expedition because they involved in the battle of Köse Dağ.
+The Empire of Trebizond became subject to the Mongol Qaghan, fearing of the potential punitive expedition because they involved in the battle of Köse Dağ.

 In the Empire of Nicaea John III Doukas Vatatzes prepared for the coming Mongol threat.
 However, Vatatzes had sent envoys to the Qaghans Güyük and Möngke but was playing for time.
 The Mongol Empire did not cause any harm to his plan to recapture Constantinople from the hands of the Latins who also sent their envoy to the Mongols.
 Vatatzes' successors, the Palaiologan emperors of the restored Byzantine Empire, made an alliance with the Mongols, giving their princesses in marriage to the Mongol khans.